Born in Pennsylvania in 1838, James Downs was the son of Maryland natives.

 We had not been in this Camp more than six hours before our boys were supplied with twenty rounds of ball and cartridge, and ordered to march and meet the enemy; they were out all night and got back to Camp at nine o’clock this morning, without having a fight.
 They are now in their tents taking a snooze preparatory to another march this morning….
 I don’t know how long the boys will be gone, but the orders are to cook two days’ rations and take it with them in their haversacks….

-Sometime during this phase of duty, as part of the 3rd Brigade, the 47th Pennsylvanians were moved to a site they initially christened “Camp Big Chestnut” for the large chestnut tree located within their lodging’s boundaries.
+Sometime during this phase of duty, as part of the 3rd Brigade, the 47th Pennsylvanians were moved to a site they initially christened “Camp Big Chestnut” in reference to the large chestnut tree located within their lodging’s boundaries.
 The site would eventually become known to the Keystone Staters as “Camp Griffin,” and was located roughly 10 miles from Washington, D.C.

 In his own letter of 13 October, Henry Wharton described their duties, as well as their new home: